Parcela/parcela.github.io/_docs/parcel/index.md

 ##View

-The `view` method is responsible of producing the image to be displayed.
+The `view` method is responsible for producing the image of what is to be displayed.
 It does so by returning an object or an array of objects describing the HTML to be displayed, expressed as `vNode`s

 A `vNode` is an abstract representation of a DOM element.
-As such it will have:
+As such it will have, amongst others, the following properties:

 * `tag`: the `tagName` or `nodeName` of the DOM element.
 * `attrs`: a hash map of attributes of this element.